Testing Information, Options, and Guidelines

 2. Attach the TEST CREDIT PACKET (protocol, results sheet, and test credit skater report that is received by the skater from the chief accountant or competition registrar after the event is complete) along with coach approval and a $20 processing fee.
 The test packet is valid for 12 months.

 3. Send to the test chair at the address listed on the form.
 Please allow 3 weeks for processing.

 Or use the online registration system for IJS Protocol Submission.
 A coach’s approval statement must be provided.

-Peninsula SC members (home club – first priority & associate- second priority) will be given priority on all test sessions up to 3 weeks before the testing date.
+Peninsula SC members (home club – first priority & associate- second priority) will be given priority on all in-person test sessions up to 3 weeks before the testing date.
 At the 3 week deadline, applications by non-home club member applications will be added to the schedule as time permits.

 Non-home club members must provide permission from their club.

 Test applicants who are not Peninsula home club or associate members must include a $30 guest fee per application.

 All MIF tests will be scheduled after all dance tests at dance test sessions.
 No FS tests will be permitted on a dance test session.

 Any cancellations or special requests must be made 14 days prior to the test date.
 Any cancellations for any reason received after this time will result in the skater forfeiting their test fees.
 Any skater who forfeits their test fees must resubmit a test application and new payment to be re-scheduled for a future session.